KoljaB/LocalEmotionalAIVoiceChat/README.md

 ## Configuration

-- Open `main.py` and enter your desired LLM provider under llm_provider in class Config ("llamacpp" or "ollama" or "openai" or "anthropic")
 - Adjust `chat_params.json` to modify character and user descriptions, and conversation scenario
 - Adjust `llm_xxx/completion_params.json` to modify LLM completion parameters
-- Start the install_win.bat in the folder of the selected llm_provider to install the needed library
-- llama.cpp:
-  - start "install_win.bat" in the llm_llamacpp folder to install llama cpp webserver
-  - also start "download_model.bat" in the llm_llamacpp folder to download the openhermes-2.5-mistral-7b.Q5_K_M.gguf model we use for inference
-  - open start_llamacpp_server.bat in the main or the llm_llamacpp folder, adjust especially --n_gpu_layers 25 to your environment and GPU capabilities
-- ollama:
-  - start "install_win.bat" in the llm_ollama folder to install ollama
-  - start "start_ollama_server.bat" in the main or the llm_ollama folder to start the ollama server
-- openai:
-  - your openai key should be in the environment variable "OPENAI_API_KEY"
-- anthropic:
-  - your openai key should be in the environment variable "ANTHROPIC_API_KEY"